Aisling Bea wins Best TV Actor at the BandLab NME Awards 2022

 Aisling Bea has won Best TV Actor at the BandLab NME Awards 2022 for her portrayal of Áine in the dramedy This Way Up.

-“Myself and Sharon Horgan had a moment where we sang ‘Zombie’ by The Cranberries, and it took off.
+“Myself and [This Way Up co-star] Sharon Horgan had a moment where we sang ‘Zombie’ by The Cranberries, and it took off.
 I would like to dedicate this award to the late, great Dolores O’Riordan, who I am in awe of.”

 “Making This Way Up knocked the shit out of me,” Aisling Bea told NME last year when asked about the series which follows Áine – an Irish woman living in London as an English-as-a-foreign-language tutor.
 To everyone around her, she seems friendly and engaging, but a recent nervous breakdown means Áine is struggling to put her life back together.